 Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring a high degree of gymnastic skill.
 At least 3 of the movements will be forward and/or backward rotational movements.
-The whole sequence will show good body positions, control, flow and balance; at least 4 different vaults over apparatus in different positions, movements will show very good preparation, approach, take-off, control in flight and landing as well as correct body position throughout; an ability to analyse technique in fine detail and make informed suggestions, based on sound knowledge of how performance may be improved; an ability to plan, undertake and evaluate thoroughly a safe health-promoting exercise programme.
+The whole sequence will show good body positions, control, flow and balance; at least 4 different vaults over apparatus in different positions, movements will show very good preparation, approach, take-off, control in flight and landing as well as correct body position throughout; an ability to plan, undertake and evaluate thoroughly a safe health-promoting exercise programme.
 31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations; an ability to plan a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring effective control, balance, flow throughout.
 Three of the movements will be rotational movements and all should show clear body positions; at least 3 different vaults over apparatus in different positions, movements should show approach, flight, control and landing to a good standard; an ability to analyse what he/she and others have done and make judgements on how improvements might be made; an ability to plan, undertake and evaluate in considerable detail a safe health-promoting exercise programme.
 21-30 A candidate should demonstrate under applied conditions: a sound knowledge of the principles, rules and regulations an ability to plan a complex sequence of movements and incorporate them into a training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring control, balance, transfer of weight, flow and clear body positions; two different vaults requiring a good measure of speed, balance and control over the apparatus and on landing; an ability to analyse what he/she and others have done and make useful suggestions to improve subsequent movements; an ability to plan, undertake and evaluate in basic terms a safe health-promoting exercise programme.